 SonarQube is one of the more popular static code analysis tools out there.
 It is an open-source platform for continuous inspection of code quality and performs automatic reviews via static code analysis.
 In addition, it can detect and report bugs, code smells, and numerous other security vulnerabilities.

-- SonarQube integrates with multiple platforms, including GitHub, Azure DevOps, Bitbucket, GitLab, Docker Support, and coding IDEs like Eclipse, Visual Studio, etc. Visual Studio Code, and IntelliJ IDEA.
+• Integration with Multiple Platforms: SonarQube integrates seamlessly with various platforms, including GitHub, Azure DevOps, Bitbucket, GitLab, Docker Support, and coding IDEs like Eclipse, Visual Studio, Visual Studio Code, and IntelliJ IDEA.

 Why do we recommend it?